Richard Haydn

-Richard Haydn (10 March 1905 – 25 April 1985) was a British actor.
+George Richard Haydn (March 10, 1905 – April 25, 1985) was a British actor.

 Early life

 George Richard Haydon was born in 1905 in Camberwell, in the London Borough of Southwark.
 After working as a music hall entertainer and overseer of a Jamaican banana plantation, he joined a touring British theatre troupe, where he shortened his last name from "Haydon" to "Haydn", and debuted on Broadway in 1939 in Set to Music and appeared in Two for the Show (1940).

 Career

 Haydn was known for playing eccentric characters, such as Richard Rancyd (Miss Tatlock's Millions, 1948), Stanley Stayle (Dear Wife, 1949), and Claud Curdle (Mr. Music, 1950).
 Much of his stage delivery was done in a deliberate over-nasalised and over-enunciated manner.